Sharatmaharjan/Notes/BCA/3rd sem/Unit 5: Handling Error-Exception in Java.md

             }
         } catch (ArithmeticException e) {
             System.out.println("Initial exception caught: " + e.getMessage());
-            throw e;// Rethrow the exception to propagate it further->the exception is rethrown to propagate it to the caller (main method).
+            throw e;// Rethrow the exception in catch block to propagate it further->the exception is rethrown to propagate it to the caller (main method).
         }
     }